dclelland/UrsusChat/Pods/Ursus/README.md

 Things that would make this codebase nicer:

-- [ ] Write Combine publishers for pokes and subscribes (see the [donnywals writeup](https://www.donnywals.com/using-promises-and-futures-in-combine/)).
-Should be able to include type safe JSON decoding as part of this work.
+- [ ] Pass IDs back through to the event handlers so unsubscribe requests can be made.
 - [ ] Test `AckRequest`, `UnsubscribeRequest`, `DeleteRequest` properly.
 - [ ] Better documentation/examples.